paul-ohl/dotfiles/README.md

 ## How to use

 Each software is in it's own directory.
-Use stow to create the simlinks.
+Use [stow](https://www.gnu.org/software/stow/) to create the simlinks.

+The `setup.sh` script is tailored to my config, use at your own risk.
+(But it should work pretty well)

 ---